How COST (Costco Wholesale) Makes Money in 2025: A Deep-Dive With Income Statement

 2. How profitable is Costco in Q3 2025?

-Costco reported net income of $2.61B in Q3 2025, with a net margin of approximately 3.0%, reflecting moderate profitability driven by scale, operational efficiency, and recurring membership income.
+Costco reported net income of $2.61B in Q3 2025, with a net margin of approximately 3.0%, reflecting moderate profitability driven by high sales volume and efficient operations.

 3. What are the largest expense categories for Costco?

-The biggest expenses on Costco's income statement are cost of revenue (mainly product procurement and logistics) and operating expenses, particularly SG&A, which reached $7.78B in Q3 2025 as Costco prioritizes warehouse operations, payroll, and administrative efficiency.
+The biggest expenses on Costco's income statement are cost of revenue (merchandise procurement and logistics) and operating expenses, particularly Sales, General & Administrative (SG&A) costs.
+SG&A reached $7.78B in Q3 2025, as Costco prioritizes efficient warehouse operations and member services.

 5. How does Costco's effective tax rate compare to previous years?